mortezatoghani0102/cancer-risk-dashboard/README.md

 ##  Overview

 This project aims to develop a robust machine learning model to accurately classify breast cancer tumors as either **malignant (بدخیم)** or **benign (خوش‌خیم)** based on diagnostic measurements.
-The primary dataset used is the **Wisconsin Breast Cancer dataset**, a well-known benchmark in the machine learning community.
+Early and accurate detection of breast cancer is crucial for improving patient prognosis and survival rates.
+This project aims to leverage machine learning to create a reliable diagnostic tool that can assist medical professionals in making faster and more accurate classifications.

 The entire workflow, from data exploration to final model evaluation, is documented in the accompanying Jupyter Notebook (`Breast_Cancer_Analysis.ipynb`).